low-ghost/clojure-presentation/README.md

 ```
 Note the whitespace delimited values in the vector.
 Nice right?
 Commas will be translated to whitespace and thus banished.

 Forms are designated with parenthesis and only with parenthesis (well except for literal values as above).
-You won't see any if/fi case/esac nonesense, nor python's space delimeted blocks, or the soup of curly brackets, parenthesis, semicolons, commas etc. in many languages.
+You won't see any if/fi case/esac nonsense, nor python's space delimited blocks, or the soup of curly brackets, parenthesis, semicolons, commas etc. in many languages.
 ```clojure
 (+ 1 2 3 4) ; => 10
 (str "This " "is " "a clojure " "string") ; => "This is a clojure string"